 This is the home page for INFO 150, an introductory undergraduate course in discrete mathematics and the mathematical method.
-It has been developed for use in a new degree program in the College of Information and Computer Sciences called "Informatics", which focuses on the application of computational principles and techniques to advance other disciplines.
+It has been developed for use in the new Informatics degree program in the College of Information and Computer Sciences, which focuses on the application of computational principles and techniques to advance other disciplines.
 The intended audience for this course comprises students who intend to pursue computing, perhaps in programming courses for majors like CMPSCI 121 and 187, but could use more exposure to mathematical thinking first.

 Class Meetings: The course will have two lecture meetings a week, MW 2:30-3:45 in room CS 140.
 There will graded activities in class, so attendance is required.
 (Bring a paper and pencil.)